 In the older version, the 1.2-litre petrol engine is your best option; it’s economical and punchy like pro boxer.

-If you reckon you might have to occasionally venture onto rougher terrain, or tow a trailer over wet grass, then you’ll need the 4-wheel-drive version, in which case the diesel is your only option.
+If you reckon you might have to occasionally venture onto rougher terrain, or tow a trailer over wet grass, then you’ll need the four-wheel drive version, in which case the diesel is your only option.
 It’s strong enough once you get it revving.

 Both versions of the Duster have quite soft suspension.
 The later car’s feels that bit more sophisticated, and irons out bumps better.
 The steering is fairly slow, so you’ll need to twirl your arms a bit when parking, but this gives the car a relaxed feel at speed.